Coping with Grief

 We would like to offer our sincere support to anyone coping with grief.
 Enter your email below for our complimentary daily grief messages.
 Messages run for up to one year and you can stop at any time.
 Your email will not be used for any other purpose.

-It is with immense sadness that we announce the passing of Gordon Wilson Tulk on February 19, 2023 at the Chinook Regional Hospital, Lethbridge, AB.
-He was 79 years of age.
+It is with profound sadness that we announce the unexpected passing of Troy Dion Misseghers on February 3, 2024, in Crowsnest Pass, Alberta.
+He was 50 years old.

 Fantin’s Funeral Chapel entrusted with the arrangements.
 (403) 562-8555